Herdubreid/Celin.Query.POC/docs/README.md

 ### Filter

-The filter is constructed from conditions of the form `alias` operator and value.
+The filter is constructed from conditions in the form `alias` operator and value.
 <pre><i>[table.]alias operator value</i></pre>

 #### Operators